louisreberga/degan/README.md

 # DeGAN: a ProGAN to generate DeGods NFTs

-The objective of the project was to generate new DeGods NFT using a GAN.
-First, I have developed a DCGAN but the GAN architecture is not not suited to generate high-resolution images.
+The objective of the project was to generate new DeGods NFTs using a GAN.
+First, I have developed a DCGAN but this GAN architecture is not suited to generate high-resolution images.
 So, I have developed this ProGAN model to generate 256x256 pixels images.
+The training took 2 days using a GPU on Google Colab.

 ## Results